 With marbling that rivals the best of Wagyu, this exquisite beef is sourced from local Hanwoo cattle that are raised free-range in the countryside.

-Similar to Wagyu, these cattle are fed a healthy diet of mixed grass and diet – which results in meat with beautiful marbling, beefy flavour, and a sweet taste.
+Similar to Wagyu, these cattle are fed a healthy diet of mixed grass and grains – which results in meat with beautiful marbling, beefy flavour, and a sweet taste.

 However, unlike Wagyu – Hanwoo beef is rarely exported due to high local demand (with the exception of Hong Kong), hence it does not command a high level of recognition globally (when compared to the likes of Wagyu, Kobe, and Angus).